fb-pixel

 A woman holding up a jar of fermented green beans.

-Be sure to check out this post on the basics of fermentation if you haven’t already learned that first.
-You can also check out these posts on the best fermentation vessels and the best foods to ferment.
+Be sure to check out this post on the basics of fermentation if you haven't already learned that first.
+You can also check out these posts on the best fermentation vessels, starter cultures for fermentation, and the best foods to ferment.

-In this blog post (and video) I’m going to be diving further into using fermentation for long-term preservation.
+In this blog post (and video) I'm going to be diving further into using fermentation to build up your long-term food storage supply.

 What do I mean by long-term preservation?
 I'm talking from one to two years of a ferment sitting on your pantry shelf and still being good to eat!